Drawing beautiful maps programmatically with R, sf and ggplot2 — Part 1: Basics

 how the data must be structured to achieve the expected outcome.
 While

-is becoming the de facto standard for R graphs, it does not
+ggplot2 is becoming the de facto standard for R graphs, it does not

 handle spatial data specifically.
 The current state-of-the-art of

-spatial objects in R relies on Spatial
+spatial objects in R relies on Spatial classes defined in the package

-, but the new package
+sp, but the new package

-has recently implemented
+sf has recently implemented

-the “simple feature” standard, and is steadily taking over sp
+the “simple feature” standard, and is steadily taking over sp.

-has allowed the use of simple features
+Recently, the package ggplot2 has allowed the use of simple features

-as layers in a graph1.
+from the package sf as layers in a graph1.
 The combination of

-therefore enables to programmatically create maps,
+ggplot2 and sf therefore enables to programmatically create maps,

 using the grammar of graphics, just as informative or visually appealing